neondatabase/website/content/docs/manage/endpoints.md

 - **Compute size**: The size of the compute endpoint.
 Neon [Pro plan](/docs/introduction/billing) users can configure the amount of vCPU and RAM for a compute endpoint when creating or editing a compute endpoint.
 - **Compute size (min)**: The minimum compute size for the compute endpoint.
 This column appears when the [Autoscaling](/docs/introduction/autoscaling) feature is enabled, which is only available to Neon Pro plan users.
 - **Compute size (max)**: The maximum compute size for the compute endpoint.
 This column appears when the Autoscaling feature is enabled, which is only available to Neon Pro plan users.
-- **Auto-suspend delay**: The number of seconds of activity after which a compute endpoint is automatically suspended.
+- **Auto-suspend delay**: The number of seconds of inactivity after which a compute endpoint is automatically suspended.
 The default is 300 seconds (5 minutes).
 For more information, see [Auto-suspend configuration](#auto-suspend-configuration).
 - **Last active**: The date and time the compute was last active.
 - **Status**: The compute endpoint status (`Active`, `Idle`, or `Stopped`).